Sickle cell disease

 Some people need regular blood transfusions to lower the risk of stroke and to treat anemia and other problems.
 Some people take prescription medicine, such as L-glutamine (Endari), to prevent problems.
 In rare cases, a stem cell transplant might be an option.

-How can you care for your child who has sickle cell disease?
+How can you care for yourself when you have sickle cell disease?

-• Try to help ease pain by distracting your child.
-Have your child learn to use guided imagery, deep breathing, and relaxation exercises.
-A pain specialist can teach you and your child pain management skills.
+• Try to help ease pain by distracting yourself.
+Use guided imagery, deep breathing, and relaxation exercises.
+A pain specialist can teach you pain management skills.

-• Dress your child warmly in cold weather.
+• Dress warmly in cold weather.
 The cold and windy weather can lead to severe pain.

-• Make sure your child gets regular eye exams.
+• Get regular eye exams.
 Sickle cell disease can cause vision problems.

-• Have your child wear medical alert jewelry that says that your child has sickle cell disease.
+• Wear medical alert jewelry that says that you have sickle cell disease.
 You can buy this at most drugstores.

-• You have symptoms of a severe problem from sickle cell.
+• Your child has symptoms of a severe problem from sickle cell.

 • Sudden vision changes.